Ghostintheshell-iuseArchbtw/binary-hex-text/README.md

 # binary-hex-text.py
 # acts as an interface where you specify
-# log files containting unkown code of   # unknown or known format.
+# log files containting unknown code      # finds log file to perform analysis
 # parses logs and returns output